coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 ### Example Project

+You can download/checkout the project at [Github](https://github.com/rahulrrixe/nslayoutconstraints-example){:target="_blank"}.

 This is a default single page application.
-I have removed my `Storyboard` file and my `AppDelegate.swift` and `ViewController.swift` files looks like:
+I have removed my **Storyboard** file and my *AppDelegate.swift* and *ViewController.swift* files looks like:

 ```swift
   // As I have removed Storyboard file, I need to